syncfusion-content/maui-docs/MAUI/PDF-Viewer/Magnification.md

 {% endhighlight %}
 {% endtabs %}

-##### Note:
-1. When the zoom factor of a PDF is changed, the zoom mode automatically changes to the default setting.
+N> When the zoom factor of a PDF is changed, the zoom mode automatically changes to the default setting.
 After this change, you can manually adjust the zoom mode to either "Fit to Page" or "Fit to Width" as needed.